OData/v3ProtocolDocument/OData.markdown

 //TODO: put primitive type table here in subsection
 //TODO: what about named streams?  anything else core that I missed?

+//TODO: Do we really need association sets?
+Can we describe the core data model in terms of entities and navigations instead?  --Arlo

+//TODO: I think we need subsections here.
+This does a reasonable job of giving an overview.
+However, we need somewhere where we go into more details on each of the concepts.
+Unless we put it here, this stuff will end up in the format-specific documents.
+I've put some examples here as subsections, but don't think this is complete, nor do I think that everything here necessarily should be here.

+## 2.1 Entities ##

+## 2.2 NavigationProperties ##

+Entities are related to each other via NavigationProperties.
+A NavigationProperty is a one-way relationship with cardinality 1:many, 1:1, or 1:[0,1].
+The property's name defines the relationship.
+Its value is a reference to the related Entity or collection of Entities.

+A NavigationProperty can be seen as a Property on its source Entity.
+It can also be seen as a relationship.
+The NavigationLink is the URI that addresses the relationship itself.

+## 2.3 EntitySets and collections of Entities ##

+## 2.4 Annotations ##

 # 4. Notational Conventions #

 ------